izikeros/blog/content/posts/notes/vscode_problem_import_could_not_be resolved_from_the_source_pylance.md

 ---
-Title: VSCode problem - import could not be resolved from the source (Pylance)
-Slug: vscode-problem-import-could-not-be-resolved-from-the-source-pylance
+Category: note
 Date: 2024-09-10
 Modified: 2024-09-10
+Slug: vscode-problem-import-could-not-be-resolved-from-the-source-pylance
 Status: published
+Summary: Learn how to resolve the "Import 'pandas' could not be resolved from the source" warning in VSCode's Jupyter notebook using Pylance by ensuring the correct Python interpreter and virtual environment are activated.
+ai_summary: true
+Title: VSCode problem - import could not be resolved from the source (Pylance)
 tags:
   - vscode
   - jupyter-notebook